Eye of Judgement: Dissecting the Evaluation of Russian-speaking LLMs with POLLUX: The POLLUX Generative Benchmark

-To ensure the selected 22 criteria are independent of each other and do not correlate (see \citet{xiao-etal-2023-evaluating-evaluation} for the importance of evaluation criteria independence), the pairwise comparisons (totaling 231 comparisons) were performed by the same five contributing authors with an average agreement score of 0.72.
-Those pairs of criteria that have been voted as correlating by at least three annotators (13.8\% of all pairs) were merged~\footnote{This does not apply to criteria of the Subjective group, which are meant to resemble general impression of an individual.} in a single criterion leaving final 13 independent criteria.
-These in turn were subdivided into Critical, General, and Subjective groups, which account for two, eight, and five criteria respectively.
+To ensure the selected 22 criteria are independent of each other and do not correlate, the pairwise comparisons (totaling 231 comparisons) were performed by the same five contributing authors with an average agreement score of 0.72.
+Those pairs of criteria that have been voted as correlating by at least three annotators (13.8\% of all pairs) were merged into a single criterion, leaving the final 13 independent criteria.
+These, in turn, were subdivided into \textit{Critical}, \textit{Fine-Grained}, and \textit{Subjective} groups, which account for two, six, and five criteria, respectively.
 This first step yielded a versatile criteria system that provided the scaffolding for subsequent stylistic customization.

-\textbf{Domain- and Task-specific criteria} Expert panels then reworked the General criteria by superimposing style-specific characteristics that differentiate text quality within each functional style and incorporated functional style-specific criteria from $M_i$ relevant to their respective domain.
-Finally, panel specialists further customized the style-specific criteria to address the particularities of individual tasks.
-These two groups of criteria are called Domain- and Task-specific respectively and may be thought as evaluation criteria that are applicable for each text that relates to a particular functional style or task accordingly.
-Domain- and Task-specific groups comprise 13 and 40 criteria correspondingly; together with the Critical, Subjective, and General groups, this amounts to 66 criteria in total, see Table~\ref{tab:criteria_assignment} for the criteria groups composition.
+Expert panels adapted the \textit{Fine-Grained} criteria by adding style-specific attributes and incorporating domain-relevant criteria from $M_i$, creating \textit{Domain-specific} (13 criteria) and \textit{Task-specific} (40 criteria) groups.
+Combined with \textit{Critical}, \textit{Subjective}, and \textit{Fine-Grained} groups, this yields 66 total criteria (see Table~\ref{tab:criteria_assignment_by_panel} of the Appendix and Table~\ref{tab:criteria_correlations}) for criteria groups.
+In total, POLLUX suggests 66 criteria, of which 58 have unique labels.
+The overlap arises because some criteria belong to multiple criterion types and usage in specific tasks.

-\textbf{Scoring system} Implementation of the scoring system implies design of both scales -- the range of numerical values that are associated with the degree to which the text complies with a criterion -- and corresponding rubrics -- a collection of rules according to which a particular value from scale is assigned to text -- for every criterion.
-This research employs a discrete 0/1/2 scale for all criteria except for the Critical ones as they serve as binary indicators of major violations in the text.
+\textbf{Scoring system} A scoring system requires the design of both scales (numerical values representing compliance) and rubrics (rules for assigning scores) for each criterion.
+This research employs a discrete scale of 0/1/2 for all criteria, except for the Critical ones, which serve as binary indicators of major violations in the text.
+For STEM tasks, a scale of 0/1/2/3/4 is used, as the gradations of this scale are more distinguishable than those for functional style tasks.
+It is important to note that a score of zero is always considered poor.